rhel-labs/instruqt/convert2rhel/04-completing-conversion/assignment.md

 timelimit: 1
 ---

 If you have waited for the conversion to complete from the previous step, you will need to reboot the system in order to put the changes into effect.
+If you did not wait for the conversion to complete, please proceed to `Verifying the upgrade` below.
 =====================================================================================================================================================

 ```bash